oojewale/matbucketlist/README.md

   `password - should be a registered password`

   This returns an authentication token.
-Which must be present as an Authorization header in all requests made until after you log out or your when it expires.
-It should be used in this way:
+Which must be present as an Authorization header in all requests made until after you log out or when the token expires.
+It should be used this way:

   `Authorization: "aaaaaaaaaaaaaaa.bbbbbbbbbbbbbbb.ccccccccccccccc"`